 To deliver an elbow combo you will have to close the distance to your opponent.
 Elbows are good in combinations when you set them up with different strikes.
 You can connect with kicks and punches and pass the guard and get in range.

 left hook+right uppercut+left elbow

-Experiment with it - then Practise it - and finally Implement it.
-There is no better weapon to target your opponent's face from a very short distance.
+Experiment with it - Practise it - and finally Implement it.
+There is no better weapon in the Muay Thai arsenal to target your opponent's face from a very short distance.